ansys/pyensight/doc/source/index.rst

 Introduction
 ------------
-Ansys EnSight is a full-featured postprocessor and general-purpose data visualization tool.
+Ansys EnSight is a full-featured post processor and general-purpose data visualization tool.
 It is capable of handling large simulation datasets from a variety of physics and engineering disciplines.
 It includes the ability to load data and analyze results from different data sources